Regression Discontinuity Designs Under Interference: Abstract

 \section{Abstract}

-We extend the continuity-based framework to Regression Discontinuity Designs (RDDs) to identify and estimate causal effects in the presence of interference when units are connected through a network.
-In this setting, assignment to an ``effective treatment", which comprises the individual treatment and a summary of the treatment of interfering units (e.g., friends, classmates), is determined by the unit's score and the scores of other interfering units, leading to a multiscore RDD with potentially complex, multidimensional boundaries.
-We characterize these boundaries and derive a set of assumptions to identify the proposed causal estimands, i.e., point and boundary causal effects.
-Additionally, we develop a distance-based nonparametric estimator, derive its asymptotic properties under restrictions on the network degree distribution, and introduce a novel variance estimator that accounts for network correlation.
-Finally, we apply our methodology to the PROGRESA/Oportunidades dataset to estimate the direct and indirect effects of receiving cash transfers on children’s school attendance.
+We extend the continuity-based framework to Regression Discontinuity Designs (RDDs) to identify and estimate causal effects under interference when units are connected through a network.
+Assignment to an “effective treatment,” combining the individual treatment and a summary of neighbors’ treatments, is determined by the unit’s score and those of interfering units, yielding a multiscore RDD with complex, multidimensional boundaries.
+We characterize these boundaries and derive assumptions to identify boundary causal effects.
+We develop a distance-based nonparametric estimator and establish its asymptotic properties under restrictions on the network degree distribution.
+We show that while direct effects converge at the standard rate, the rate for indirect effects depends on the number of scores fixed at the cutoff.
+Finally, we propose a variance estimator accounting for network correlation and apply our method to PROGRESA data to estimate the direct and indirect effects of cash transfers on school attendance.

 \textbf{Keywords:} Causal inference, regression discontinuity, interference, networks, local polynomials, statistical dependence.